Naidu visits famous Tanot Mata temple, Longewala battle site in Rajasthan's Jaisalmer | Politics

 - India

-Vice President M Venkaiah Naidu on Sunday visited the famous temple of Tanot Mata and Longewala battle site in Rajasthan's Jaisalmer district.
-Naidu, who is on a five-day visit to the state, arrived in Jaisalmer on Sunday.
+Vice President M Venkaiah Naidu on Sunday visited the famous temple of Tanot Mata and Longewala battle site near the Indo-Pak border in Rajasthan's Jaisalmer district.
+The vice president arrived in Jaisalmer on Sunday on a five-day visit to the state.

 The memorial is situated on the site where the Longewala battle of the 1971 Indo-Pak war was fought.